YellowPrawn/YellowPrawn/README.md

 Here you can find all my public projects that I've been working on since 2019!
 Feel free to check them out and ask me anything about them!

 ## What I'm doing
-- Working on 4th year undergraduate studies.
+- Wrapping up 4th year undergraduate studies.

 ## What I've done
 - Made NLP models and research publications at the UBC Data Science Institute!